dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 Unlike SQL models, which return a `select` statement, each Python model returns a single <Term id="dataframe">DataFrame</Term>.
 When you run a Python model, the result of that DataFrame will be saved as a table in your data warehouse.

 dbt Python models have access to almost all of the same configuration options as SQL models.
-You can test them, document them, add `tags` and `meta` properties to them, persist their descriptions as database comments, grant access on their results to other users, and so on.
+You can test them, document them, add `tags` and `meta` properties to them, grant access on their results to other users, and so on.
 You can select them by their name, their file path, their configurations, whether they are upstream or downstream of another model, or whether they have been modified compared to a previous project state.

 ### Defining a Python model